NVIDIA/aistore/README.md

 targets in a DFC cluster.
 This can be done via the [common configuration "part"](dfc/setup/config.sh) that'd be further used to deploy the cluster.

+### Enabling HTTPS

+To switch from HTTP protocol to an encrypted HTTPS, configure "use_https"="true" and modify "server_certificate" and "server_key" values so they point to your OpenSSL cerificate and key files respectively.

 ## Miscellaneous

 The following sequence downloads 100 objects from the bucket called "myS3bucket":